Lawson - Hazelbrook - Linden

 Health performance in Lawson - Hazelbrook - Linden is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Lawson-Hazelbrook-Linden faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Private health cover stands at approximately 51% of the total population (~5,890 people), slightly lower than Greater Sydney's 54.4%.
+Lawson-Hazelbrook-Linden faces significant health challenges with common health conditions being somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is approximately 51% of the total population (~5,890 people), slightly lagging behind the average SA2 area's 54.4%.

 Frequently Asked Questions - Health